-All parents are encouraged to attend the annual Back-To-School Night scheduled in September of each year as well as Family Literacy, Math and Cultural nights required of parents whose children are enrolled in our Dual Immersion Program.
+All parents are encouraged to attend the annual Back-To-School Night scheduled in September of each year.
 Teachers will provide valuable information regarding academic expectations for the school year.
+In addition, families are encouraged to attend family events throughout the year.